 Health Savings Accounts, or HSAs, are medical savings accounts that are available to people enrolled in high-deductible health plans (HDHPs).
 HSAs are considered tax advantaged because deposits made to these accounts are exempt from federal income tax.
-The funds in HSAs will also grow, tax-free, “rolling over” to accumulate year to year (unlike Flexible Spending Accounts or FSAs, which require most—if not all–of the funds to be used before the end of the plan year).
+The funds in HSAs will also grow, tax-free, “rolling over” to accumulate year to year.

 Perhaps the most attractive benefit of HSAs is that the account holder can make tax-free withdrawals for qualified medical expenses at any time.
-Once you turn 65, you’ll also be able to use those funds to cover other expenses without paying the standard 20% penalty (though you will be responsible for the regular income taxes on those funds).
+Once you turn 65, you’ll also be able to use those funds to cover other expenses without paying the standard 20% penalty.
+However, you will be responsible for the regular income taxes on those funds.

 Am I eligible for an HSA?